-- (1) Admission prerequisites for the master's programme are as follows. - a degree from a higher education institution with at least the examination grade "good" (2.5) in a bachelor's programme comprising at least 180 credit points, e.g. in economics, natural sciences, social sciences and health sciences or health economics or nursing or philosophy and economics or psychology or politics or medicine or public health, whereby a total of at least 30 credit points must be in health sciences and/or natural sciences, or a degree equivalent thereto; - 2. proof of German language skills at level A1 or better of the Common European Framework of Reference for applicants who neither earned their higher education entrance qualification nor an initial degree in the German language; Applicants who do not meet this requirement will be enrolled on the condition that they submit the proof of the required German language proficiency by the end of their second semester of study at latest. - 3. proof of English skills at level B2 or better of the Common European Framework of Reference for Languages for applicants who neither earned their higher education entrance qualification nor their initial degree in the English language. - (2) 1The qualifications may not differ substantially in terms of the earned competences (learning outcomes) from the qualifications referred to in para 1 number 1.
-2If there are substantial compensable differences, applicants may be admitted subject to the proviso that, in addition to the assessment components to be completed in the master's programme, they also successfully complete coursework and examinations in the amount of up to 20 credit points in the health sciences and/or natural sciences by the end of the second semester of study at latest; otherwise, the prerequisites for admission to the programme are deemed not to have been fulfilled.
+- (1) Admission prerequisites for the master's programme are as follows. - a degree from a higher education institution with at least the examination grade "good" (2.5) in a bachelor's programme comprising at least 180 credit points, e.g. in economics, natural sciences, social sciences and health sciences or health economics or nursing or philosophy and economics or psychology or politics or medicine or public health or a teacher education programme to teach at public schools (bachelor's, first state examination, master's) whereby a total of at least 30 credit points must be in health sciences and/or natural sciences, or a degree equivalent thereto; - 2. proof of German language skills at level A1 or better of the Common European Framework of Reference for applicants who neither earned their higher education entrance qualification nor an initial degree in the German language; Applicants who do not meet this requirement will be enrolled on the condition that they submit the proof of the required German language proficiency by the end of their second semester of study at latest. - 3. proof of English skills at level C1 or better of the Common European Framework of Reference for Languages for applicants who neither earned their higher education entrance qualification nor their initial degree in the English language. - 4. evidence of having passed the aptitude assessment process described in Annex 2. - The qualifications may not differ substantially in terms of the earned competences (learning outcomes) from the qualifications referred to in para 1 number 1.
+If there are substantial compensable differences, applicants may be admitted subject to the proviso that, in addition to the assessment components to be completed in the master's programme, they also successfully complete coursework and examinations in the amount of up to 20 credit points in the health sciences and/or natural sciences by the end of the second semester of study at latest; otherwise, the prerequisites for admission to the programme are deemed not to have been fulfilled.
 3Art.
-63 BayHSchG applies to determining the eligibility of domestic and foreign degrees.
+86 BayHIG applies to determining the eligibility of domestic and foreign degrees.
 4Such decisions as described in sentence 1 to 3 are to be made by the board of examiners established according to § 5.

-- (3) 1If the relevant initial degree certificate is not yet available, confirmation containing the individual grades for all examinations and courses up to the registration deadline must be submitted.
-2Such coursework must amount to at least 150 ECTS points and correspond to a final grade of "gut" (2,5) or better.
-3Applicants who fulfil the requirements of sentence 2 are to be enrolled on the condition that they submit the certificate of the relevant degree certificate with a grade of "gut" ["good"] or better by the end of the first semester of study. - (4) Students who are enrolled in the master's programme Environment, Climate Change & Health are considered ipso facto to be admitted to the examinations.
+- (3) If the relevant initial degree certificate is not yet available, confirmation containing the individual grades for all examinations and courses up to the registration deadline must be submitted.
+Such coursework must amount to at least 150 ECTS points and correspond to a final grade of "qut" (2,5) or better.
+Applicants who fulfil the requirements of sentence 2 are to be enrolled on the condition that they submit the relevant degree certificate with a grade of "good" (2,5) or better by the end of the first semester of study. - (4) Students who are enrolled in the master's programme and Environment, Climate Change & Health are considered ipso facto to be admitted to the examinations.